Oral candidiasis: Treatment

 Oral candidiasis can be treated with topical anti-fungal drugs, such as nystatin, miconazole, Gentian violet or amphotericin B. Surgical excision of the lesions may be required in cases that do not respond to anti-fungal medications.

 Underlying immunosuppression may be medically manageable once it is identified, and this helps prevent recurrence of candidal infections.

 Patients who are immunocompromised, either with HIV/AIDS or as a result of chemotherapy, may require systemic prevention or treatment with oral or intravenous administered anti-fungals.
-However, there is strong evidence that drugs that are absorbed or partially absorbed from the GI tract can prevent candidiasis more effectively than drugs that are not absorbed in the same way.
+In addition, there is strong evidence that drugs that are absorbed or partially absorbed from the GI tract can prevent candidiasis more effectively than drugs that are not absorbed in the same way.

 If candidiasis is secondary to corticosteroid or antibiotic use, then use may be stopped, although this is not always a feasible option.
 Candidiasis secondary to the use of inhaled steroids may be treated by rinsing out the mouth with water after taking the steroid.
 Use of a spacer device to reduce the contact with the oral mucosa may greatly reduce the risk of oral candidiasis.

 In recurrent oral candidiasis, the use of azole antifungals risks selection and enrichment of drug-resistant strains of candida organisms.
 Drug resistance is increasingly more common and presents a serious problem in persons who are immunocompromised.

 Prophylactic use of antifungals is sometimes employed in persons with HIV disease, during radiotherapy, during immunosuppressive or prolonged antibiotic therapy as the development of candidal infection in these groups may be more serious.

 The candidal load in the mouth can be reduced by improving oral hygiene measures, such as regular toothbrushing and use of anti-microbial mouthwashes.
 Since smoking is associated with many forms of oral candidiasis, cessation may be beneficial.